Jeroen-Matthijssens/cmdargs/src/documentation/main.md

 }
 ```

-A RuntimeException will be thrown if the parsing of the arguments has failed.
+A `RuntimeException` will be thrown if the parsing of the arguments has failed.
 The parser
 can print a usefull message to `System.out` when something goes wrong.
+Other
+`OutputStream`s can be given to the method call.

 ```java
 public static void main (String [] args) {